 At the beginning of the 1960s, Ohtake's production changed directions again.
-The gestuality of her previous work is replaced by a focus on color fields.
-She begins to create pieces using paper ripped from Brazilian and Japanese magazines, producing small collages through which she tests her compositions and defines color fields before making the painting.
-With an artistic process that begins with ripping, Tomie Ohtake infused her work with a certain imprecision as well as a richness in texture.
-On canvas, the tension between equilibrium and disequilibrium takes on a prominent role between the quadrangular shapes that are layered with large, uniform color backgrounds.
-During this time period, repetition becomes an important strategy for the artist, as she focuses on researching chromatic relationships.
-Though compositions may repeat themselves formally, in changing the colors, Ohtake creates new visual effects on the canvas.
+The gestuality of her previous work was replaced by a focus on color fields.
+She began to create studies in small-format using paper ripped from Brazilian and Japanese magazines, producing collages through which she tested her compositions and defined color fields before painting the canvas itself.
+With an artistic process that began with paperripping, the artist infused her work with a certain imprecision as well as a richness in texture.
+On the canvases, the tension between equilibrium and disequilibrium took on a prominent role between the quadrangular shapes that were layered with large, uniform color backgrounds.
+During this period, repetition became an important strategy for the artist, as she focused on researching chromatic relationships.

-Untitled, 1968 silk-screen on paper 42,2 x 60 cm/16.6 x 23.6 in
+Untitled,1968 silk-screen on paper 42,2 x 60 cm | 16.6 x 23.6 in organic abstraction 1970s